McMaster logo

 MSAF policy:

-When using the MSAF, also report your absence to me (the course instructor M. Min-Oo) immediately (normally within 2 working days) by email (minoo@mcmaster.ca) and contact me in person to learn what relief may be granted for the work you have missed, and relevant details such as revised deadlines, or time and location of a make-up exam.
+When using the MSAF, also report your absence to me (the course instructor M. Min-Oo) within 2 working days by email (minoo@mcmaster.ca) and contact me in person to learn what relief may be granted for the work you have missed, and relevant details such as revised deadlines, or time and location of a make-up exam.
 Please note that the MSAF may not be used for term work worth 30% or more, nor can it be used for the final examination.
-Here are the rules:

 Important Notice:

-The instructor and the university reserve the right to modify or revise information contained in this course during the term.
+The instructor and the university reserve the right to modify or revise elements of the course during the term.
 The university may change the dates and deadlines for any or all courses in extreme circumstances.
 If either type of modification or revision becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course websites weekly during the term and to note any changes.

 (the numbers are chapters and sections from the text book)